klaytn/klaytn-docs/docs/smart-contract/token-standard.md

 Token standards are defined in Klaytn such as [KIP-7](https://kips.klaytn.com/KIPs/kip-7) and [KIP-17](https://kips.klaytn.com/KIPs/kip-17).

 Other KCTs can be defined to meet certain technical specifications.
-If anyone who needs another token standards, please visit [Klaytn Improvement Proposal](https://github.com/klaytn/KIPs) and propose a new token standard.
+If anyone needs other token standards, please visit [Klaytn Improvement Proposal](https://github.com/klaytn/KIPs) and propose a new token standard.

 ## Fungible Token Standard \(KIP-7\) <a id="fungible-token-standard-kip-7"></a>